c3se/alvis-intro/README.md

 | T4   | 72 or 192 GB   | 4             | 2    |
 | A100 | 192 GB         | 8             | 16   |

-* E.g. using 2xT4 gpus for 10 hours costs 40 "core hours"
+* Example: using 2xT4 gpus for 10 hours costs 40 "core hours"
-* Cost reflects the price of the hardware
+* The cost reflects the actual price of the hardware

 # Querying visible devices
-* Many codes will pick up `$CUDA_VISIBLE_DEVICES` automatically and do the right thing
+* Using `$CUDA_VISIBLE_DEVICES` you can make sure that your application has correctly picked up the hardware
 ```
    srun -A YOUR_ACCOUNT -t 00:02:00 --gpus-per-node=V100:2 --pty bash
    srun: job 22441 queued and waiting for resources